LedgerHQ/app-velas/doc/api.md

-Solana application : Common Technical Specifications
+Velas application : Common Technical Specifications
 =======================================================

 ## About

-This application describes the APDU messages interface to communicate with the Solana application.
+This application describes the APDU messages interface to communicate with the Velas application.

 The application covers the following functionalities :